neo4j/neo4j-dotnet-driver/README.md

 # Getting the Driver

-The Neo4j Driver is distributed exclusively via Nuget and can be added to your project via the Package Manager.
+The Neo4j Driver is distributed exclusively via [Nuget](https://www.nuget.org/packages/Neo4j.Driver) and can be added to your project via the Package Manager.

 ## Milestones

-* Coming soon
+* Pre-releases could also be found at NuGet for trying out.

 ## Snapshots